NationalSecurityAgency/datawave/docker/README.md

 #### Docker

-These services have been successfully deployed using the following versions of docker and docker-compose.
+These services have been successfully deployed using the following versions of docker and docker compose.

 ```
 $> docker --version
-Docker version 20.10.3, build 48d30b5
+Docker version 20.10.16, build aa7e414
-$> docker-compose version
+$> docker compose version
-docker-compose version 1.28.4, build cabd5cfb
-docker-py version: 4.4.3
-CPython version: 3.7.10
-OpenSSL version: OpenSSL 1.1.0l  10 Sep 2019
+Docker Compose version v2.5.0
 ```

 #### Datawave Quickstart

-Prior to starting docker-compose, you need to use the Qatawave Quickstart to deploy working instances of Hadoop, Zookeeper, and Accumulo, along with some sample datasets for query.
+Prior to starting docker compose, you need to use the Qatawave Quickstart to deploy working instances of Hadoop, Zookeeper, and Accumulo, along with some sample datasets for query.

 There are two methods for deploying the Datawave Quickstart.

- - **default**: Deploys the Datawave Quickstart as a docker container within docker-compose.
+ - **default**: Deploys the Datawave Quickstart as a docker container within docker compose.

  - **hybrid**: Deploys the Datawave Quickstart directly on your host system.